 The Truck Driver Workout is specifically designed to strengthen truckers to protect them from work-related injuries and improve job performance.
 This workout along with a program for healthy eating for truck drivers will have you looking and feeling great.

 Truck Driver WorkoutThe Truck Driver Workout includes four different workouts comprising quick exercises using only your bodyweight or resistance bands.
 Bodyweight and resistance band moves are ideal truck driver exercises because resistance bands are portable.
 Stick a couple of resistance bands in your truck and you can do these truck driver workouts in a hotel room or anywhere along your route.

-Each of the workouts includes four different rotations that increase in difficulty as you go.
-The first two rotations prepare your body for the more difficult third and fourth rotation.
+Each of the workouts includes four different weeks that increase in difficulty as you go.
+The first two weeks prepare your body for the more difficult third and fourth week.
 The workouts include a range of eight to 30 repetitions per exercise and two to three sets.
 The mix of low and high repetitions among the various exercises improves muscular strength, tone and muscular endurance.